How Long Does it Take to Get a Green Card?

 - Approximately 8 TO 14 months after filing: you may be granted permanent resident status at the end of the interview.

-If approved, your card will be mailed to you.
+If approved, your card will be mailed to you by USCIS.
 If it is not approved, you will receive a notice from USCIS by mail explaining why your application was denied.

 Once your green card arrives, you will no longer need your EAD card.
 As a permanent resident, you have the right to work in and to travel outside the United States.

-How Long Does it Take to Get a Green Card After Approval
+How Long Does it Take After The Approval

 If you do not receive your green card within 30 days of getting your welcome notice, call the USCIS Touch Center at 800-375-5283.
 For additional support contact the law office of Tadeo & Silva.